First Official Case of Virtual Asset Payments for Arms Exports

 Explains Sanctions Can Be Bypassed via Chatbot

-The Iranian government is introducing a system that allows payments in virtual assets when exporting advanced weapon systems, as a countermeasure against U.S. economic sanctions.
-This is considered the first official case of a government adopting virtual asset payments for arms exports.
+The Iranian government is introducing a system that allows payments in virtual assets when exporting advanced weapon systems, as a way to counter U.S. economic sanctions.
+This marks the first official case of a government adopting virtual asset payments for arms exports.

-According to the Financial Times (FT) on January 1 (local time), the Defense Export Center (Mindex), the agency under Iran’s Ministry of Defense responsible for defense exports, introduced a policy last year allowing payments for arms sales in various forms, including digital currencies, barter, and Iranian rial.
+According to the Financial Times (FT) on January 1 (local time), the Defense Export Center (Mindex), which is under the Iranian Ministry of Defense and serves as the country's dedicated arms export agency, implemented a policy last year allowing various payment methods for weapons sales, including digital currencies, barter, and the Iranian rial.

-The site also lists a variety of weapons, including small arms, rockets, and anti-ship cruise missiles.
-Some of these weapons have reportedly been used by armed groups in the Middle East with Iranian support.
+The website also lists a variety of weapons, including small arms, rockets, and anti-ship cruise missiles.
+Some of these have reportedly been used by armed groups in the Middle East with Iranian support.

-Analysts interpret Iran’s adoption of virtual asset payment methods for arms exports as a response to increased economic sanctions and pressure from the United States and other Western countries over its nuclear program.
-Due to the difficulty of concluding contracts under sanctions, Iran is utilizing alternative financial channels such as virtual assets.
+It is interpreted that Iran has adopted virtual asset payment methods to expand arms exports as the U.S. and other Western countries have increased the intensity of economic sanctions and pressure on its nuclear program.
+As sanctions have made contracts more difficult, Iran is utilizing alternative financial channels such as virtual assets.

 Mindex is actively promoting arms exports by operating a chatbot on its website.
-In the Q&A section, the agency emphasizes that “there are no issues in fulfilling arms export contracts despite U.S. sanctions on Iran,” and that deliveries will be made “as quickly as possible,” highlighting its ability to circumvent sanctions.
+In the 'Q&A' section, it emphasizes that "there are no issues in fulfilling arms export contracts despite U.S. sanctions on Iran.
+Delivery will be made as quickly as possible," highlighting its ability to circumvent sanctions.

-Notably, Mindex specifies that contracts must include conditions related to “the use of weapons during conflicts with other countries,” but also states that “negotiations are possible between the contracting parties.”
-It even notes that payments can be made in the purchasing country, and that buyers may directly inspect the products in Iran with approval from security authorities.
+In particular, while specifying that contracts must include conditions related to "the use of weapons during wars with other countries," Mindex also states that negotiations between the parties are possible.
+It even notes that payment can be made from the purchasing country, and that buyers may inspect the goods directly in Iran with the approval of security authorities.

-FT concluded, after reviewing the website’s registration data and technical infrastructure, that it is operated by the Iranian government.
-The domestic cloud service hosting the site has been designated for sanctions by the U.S. Department of the Treasury.
+FT concluded, after reviewing the site's registration data and technical infrastructure, that it is operated by the Iranian government.
+The domestic cloud service hosting the site has been designated as a sanctions target by the U.S. Treasury Department.
 The U.S. believes the site is closely linked to Iranian intelligence agencies.

-Meanwhile, according to the Stockholm International Peace Research Institute (SIPRI), Iran ranked 18th among the world’s major arms exporters in 2024.
-The Atlantic Council noted in its 2024 report that Iran could benefit from increased arms exports due to the Russia-Ukraine war.
+Meanwhile, according to the Stockholm International Peace Research Institute (SIPRI), Iran ranked 18th among major arms exporters worldwide in 2024.
+The Atlantic Council noted in its 2024 report that Iran could benefit from arms exports due to the Russia-Ukraine war.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.